Native plants within the trial landform rehabilitation program at Ranger Mine

 Strengthening our approach

-We completed six asset closure strategies in 2022, now in place for 38 of our operations.
+We completed 8 additional asset closure strategies in 2023, now in place for 59% of our active operations.

 These strategies create a progressive vision for future land use after our operations cease and focus on opportunities to reduce closure costs and risks over the asset lifecycle.
 All of our operating sites have closure plans.
 We review these plans regularly to align with stakeholder expectations and to incorporate lessons learned from other closure projects.
 At operations with joint ownership structures, we work in partnership with other asset owners to ensure closure is considered throughout asset design, planning and operations.